Residential Real Estate

 - In 2017 prices rose ~ averaging just over 3.5% and depending on price points and locations.
 2018 promised to be even stronger and closer to 5+ % (without factoring in any tax impact).
 The following two years will see less in % but should still show modest growth (depending on price point and location).

 - Mortgage delinquency is normalizing.

-- Home prices will rise by an average of another 3+% during that same period (this will depend on your price point and location).
+- Home prices will rise by an average of another 2 to 3% during that same period (this will depend on your price point and location) further decreasing buying power.

 Note: Presented as a public service by Joe Peters of Coldwell Banker Residential Brokerage.
-I took reasonable precautions presenting this information.
+I took reasonable precautions for presenting this information.
 Please consult with a professional sales agent and take no actions based on my opinions, gathered trends, and statistics.
 I assume no liability.

 Presented as a public service by: